Dr Manasi Nandi

 1) The investigation of nitric oxide modifying pathways including the role and regulation of tetrahydrobiopterin (a nitric oxide synthase cofactor) in the progression of hypertension and septic shock.

 2) The development of translatable preclinical research models to understand whole body responses to sepsis, trauma and other cardiovascular diseases with a particular focus multi-parameter analysis including hemodynamic and blood flow measurements in the macro and micro circulation.

 3) The refinement of preclinical models to improve experimental animal welfare whilst optimising scientific outputs (in conjunction with an RSPCA expert working group)

-4) The detailed investigation of physiological waveforms (e.g. blood pressure) using a novel mathematical method developed by Dr Philip Aston (Reader in Mathematics, University of Surrey).
+4) The detailed investigation of physiological waveforms (e.g. blood pressure) using a novel mathematical method developed by Prof Philip Aston (Mathematics, University of Surrey).
 The project is currently partnering up with physiologists and clinicians within King’s Health Partners and beyond to translate the maths outputs to the patient’s bedside.

 The project was showcased as part of the KCL bid for the BBSRC Activating Impact Award.